hsoft/xibless/docs/api/view.rst

         :ref:`Cocoa constant <literal-consts>`.
 Type of border glow that shows up when the view has focus.
 Use ``NSFocusRingType`` constants.

+    .. attribute:: accessibilityDescription

+        *String*.
+The string that is spoken out by Voice Over when the view is selected.
+Equivalent to the "Description" field in "Accessibility Identity" in XCode's IB.

     .. method:: bind(name, target, keyPath[, valueTransformer])

         :param name: *String*